Kiran26-04/Spam-Classifier/README.md

 **MultinomialNB**: is going to do all the heavy work on Naive Bayes.

-(The DataFrame uploaded here as already been made.
-You can append or make your own dataframe as well.)
+(You need to make your own DataFrame)